 Before I could answer, Durgussy emerged from his office.
 “Found them.
 Here.”

 I took the keys from his outstretched hand and followed him to another door.
-I glanced back at the corner with the little girl one last time, but from my new angle the shadows were too deep to penetrate.
+I glanced back at the corner one last time, but from my new angle the shadows were too deep to penetrate.

 “Sorry about the poor lighting,” said the landlord as we marched up a narrow staircase.
 “It’s the only way I can afford to rent this place out so cheap.”

-I spent the rest of the afternoon moving into my new apartment.
-There was a bedroom, occupied mostly by a bulging canopied bed, a small bathroom, and a modestly equipped kitchen.
+I spent the rest of the afternoon moving into my apartment.
+There was a bedroom mostly occupied by a bulging canopied bed, a small bathroom, and a modestly equipped kitchen.

 The first thing I did was turn on all the lights, but that did little to dispel the shadows lurking in every corner.
 The kitchen and bedroom each had a single window, but the dreary walls prevented the sunlight from accomplishing much.
 As afternoon turned to evening, my suite was slowly consumed by the dark.

 I made a quick supper when I was done unpacking and ate it just as quickly before slipping outside for some fresh air—and to escape the oppressive dimness of the house.
 Meredith Mortison was still there, rocking back and forth in her rickety old chair.
 She stared at me with sleepy eyes.
-I shifted awkwardly to the other end of the porch, as far from her lifeless gaze as possible.
+I shifted awkwardly to the other end of the porch.

 “Did he tell you about the house?”